How much does it cost to insure a motorcycle?

 Katrin Straub

 The cost of motorcycle insurance can vary significantly.
-Many riders pay several hundred euros annually.
-This article explains how the premiums are composed and where you can find potential savings.
+Many riders pay several hundred euros a year.
+This article shows you how premiums are made up and where you can find potential savings.

 The topic in brief and concise terms

-The cost of motorcycle insurance depends on the type class, regional class, no-claims class, and individual driving profile.
+The cost of motorcycle insurance depends on the type class, regional class, no-claims discount class and individual riding profile.

-Motorcycle liability insurance is required by law; partial and comprehensive cover offer additional protection for your own motorcycle.
+Motor vehicle liability insurance is required by law; partial and fully comprehensive insurance provide additional protection for your own motorcycle.

-By using seasonal number plates, deductibles, and comparing tariffs, insurance costs can often be significantly reduced.
+With seasonal licence plates, excess and tariff comparisons, insurance costs can often be significantly reduced.

-The premium for your motorcycle insurance is a personal amount.
+The premium for your motorcycle insurance is an individual amount.
 Several components determine the annual costs.
-The type of motorcycle, such as power in kW, plays a significant role.
-Your age and driving experience, reflected in the no-claims class, are also crucial.
-Finally, the registration district affects the contribution amount via the regional class.
+The type of motorcycle, for example power in kW, plays a significant role.
+Your age and riding experience, reflected in the no-claims bonus class, are also decisive.
+Last but not least, the registration district influences the premium amount via the regional class.
 These factors form the basis of the calculation.

-Every motorcycle owner in Germany needs motor vehicle liability insurance.
-This mandatory insurance covers damages that you cause to others.
-The statutory minimum coverage amounts are 7.5 million euros for personal injuries, 1.22 million euros for property damage, and fifty thousand euros for pure financial losses.
-However, many insurers offer significantly higher coverage amounts, often up to one hundred million euros.
-A liability cover is the absolute foundation.
+Every motorcycle owner in Germany needs motor third-party liability insurance.
+This mandatory insurance covers damage you cause to others.
+The statutory minimum cover amounts are 7.5 million euros for personal injury.
+For property damage, it is 1.22 million euros, and for pure financial losses, fifty thousand euros.
+However, many insurers offer significantly higher cover amounts, often up to one hundred million euros.
+Liability cover is the absolute foundation.

-The partial comprehensive insurance is a voluntary additional insurance.
-It covers damages to your own motorcycle, typically including theft and fire damage.
-Damages caused by natural events like storms or hail are often included as well.
-Accidents involving wildlife and glass breakage are also frequently covered under partial comprehensive protection.
-The exact benefits vary, so comparison is important.
-For many motorcycles, partial comprehensive insurance offers valuable additional protection, especially due to the theft risk.
+Partial comprehensive cover is an optional additional insurance policy.
+It covers damage to your own motorcycle.
+This typically includes theft and fire damage.
+Damage caused by natural events such as storms or hail is often included too.
+Collisions with animals and broken glass are also frequently covered by partial comprehensive insurance.
+The exact benefits vary, so comparing policies is important.
+For many motorcycles, partial comprehensive cover offers useful additional protection, especially because of the theft risk.

-The fully comprehensive insurance offers the most extensive protection for your motorcycle.
-It includes all the benefits of partial comprehensive insurance.
-Additionally, it covers self-inflicted accident damage to your own vehicle.
-Vandalism damage is usually also insured.
-A fully comprehensive insurance is especially recommended for new or high-value motorcycles.
+Fully comprehensive insurance offers the most extensive protection for your motorcycle.
+It includes all the benefits of partial comprehensive cover.
+In addition, it covers accidental damage to your own vehicle that you cause yourself.
+Damage caused by vandalism is also usually included.
+Comprehensive cover is particularly recommended for new or very high-value motorcycles.
 The premiums are higher, but the protection is comprehensive.
-The decision depends on the value of the motorcycle and individual safety needs.
+The decision depends on the value of the motorcycle and your individual need for security.

-Your no-claims bonus class (SF class) greatly influences the costs.
-For each year without an accident, you move up to a higher SF class.
-A higher SF class means a greater discount on the insurance premium.
-Beginners usually start in SF class zero or SF class one-half.
-With up to sixty claim-free years, SF class 60 can be reached, resulting in significant premium discounts.
-SF classes exist for both liability and comprehensive insurance.
-Third-party, fire and theft insurance does not have SF classes.
-A good no-claims bonus class is worth real money.
+Your no-claims discount class (SF class) has a major impact on the cost.
+For every claim-free year, you move up to a higher SF class.
+A higher SF class means a higher discount on your insurance premium.
+New drivers usually start in SF class 0 or SF class 0.5.
+With up to sixty claim-free years, SF class 60 can be reached, which leads to significant premium reductions.
+SF classes exist for third-party liability and comprehensive insurance.
+Partially comprehensive insurance does not have SF classes.
+A good no-claims discount class is worth real money.

-A downgrade to a lower SF class occurs after a reported claim.
+A downgrade to a lower SF class takes place after a claim has been reported.
 This leads to higher premiums in the following year.
-For minor damages, it may be cheaper to cover the costs yourself.
-Some insurers offer a discount protection.
-This prevents a downgrade after the first claim but costs extra.
-The exact rules for classification and reclassification vary depending on the insurer.
-It is advisable to check the provider's SF class table.
+For smaller claims, it may therefore be cheaper to cover the costs yourself.
+Some insurers offer no-claims protection.
+This prevents a downgrade after the first claim, but costs extra.
+The exact rules on classification and downgrading vary depending on the insurer.
+It is advisable to take a look at the provider’s SF class table.

 Regional differences: The influence of the regional class

-Your place of residence influences insurance costs through the regional class.
-Germany is divided into various registration districts.
-The Gesamtverband der Deutschen Versicherungswirtschaft (GDV) annually evaluates the claim records of these districts.
-Districts with many claims receive a higher regional class.
+Your place of residence influences insurance costs via the regional class.
+Germany is divided into different registration districts.
+The Gesamtverband der Deutschen Versicherungswirtschaft (GDV) analyses the claims records of these districts every year.
+Districts with many claims are assigned a higher regional class.
 This tends to lead to higher insurance premiums.
-Rural areas often have lower regional classes than major cities.
-In motor liability insurance, there are twelve regional classes.
-Partial cover has sixteen, and fully comprehensive insurance has nine classes.
-So your postal code partially determines the premium.
+Rural regions often have lower regional classes than large cities.
+In motor third-party liability insurance, there are twelve regional classes.
+Partial cover has sixteen, and comprehensive cover nine classes.
+So your postcode also helps determine the premium.

-The insurance group of your motorcycle is also a significant cost factor.
-Unlike cars, there is no standard insurance group directory from the GDV for motorcycles that is binding for all insurers.
-Insurers use their own calculation models.
-These consider features such as model, engine power (kW/PS), and the statistical frequency of accidents and theft for each type.
-High-performance machines or models that are frequently stolen often receive less favourable ratings.
+The type class of your motorcycle is also an important cost factor.
+Unlike with cars, there is no standard GDV type class directory for motorcycles that is binding for all insurers.
+Insurers use their own calculation schemes.
+These take into account factors such as model, engine power (kW/PS) and the statistical frequency of accidents and theft for the respective type.
+High-performance machines or models that are stolen frequently are often given less favourable classifications.
 This leads to higher premiums.
-Before purchasing a motorcycle, it may be worthwhile to compare the expected insurance costs for different models.
+Before buying a motorcycle, it may be worth comparing the projected insurance costs for different models.

 There are various ways to reduce the cost of your motorcycle insurance.
 Here are some effective strategies:

-• Use seasonal registration plates: If you only ride for a few months each year, seasonal registration plates can help you save on taxes and insurance premiums.
+• Use a seasonal number plate: If you only ride for a few months a year, you can save tax and insurance contributions with a seasonal number plate.
 Savings of over thirty percent are possible.
-The registration period must be at least two months and no more than eleven months.
+The registration period must be at least two and no more than eleven months.

-• Opt for an excess: Agree to an excess in your comprehensive insurance.
-Commonly, one hundred and fifty euros for partial coverage and three hundred euros for full coverage.
-This reduces the annual premium.
+• Choose an excess: Agree an excess in comprehensive insurance.
+Typical amounts are, for example, one hundred and fifty euros in partial cover and three hundred euros in fully comprehensive cover.
+This lowers the annual premium.

-• Annual payment: Pay your premium annually instead of monthly or quarterly.
-Many insurers offer a discount of a few percent for this.
+• Pay annually: Pay your premium annually instead of monthly or quarterly.
+Many insurers grant a discount of a few percent for this.

-• Restrict the group of drivers: The fewer people who ride the motorcycle, the cheaper the premium can be.
-Especially younger drivers in the user group can increase costs.
+• Limit the group of riders: The fewer people ride the motorcycle, the cheaper the premium can be.
+In particular, young riders in the user group can increase the costs.

-• Accept repair shop restrictions: Some plans offer a discount if you commit to using the insurer’s partner workshops in the event of a claim.
+• Accept a workshop commitment: Some tariffs offer a discount if you agree, in the event of a claim, to use the insurer's partner workshops.

-• Accurately declare annual mileage: Estimate your yearly mileage accurately.
+• State your annual mileage realistically: Estimate your kilometres ridden per year accurately.
 Low-mileage riders often pay less.
-However, too low a declaration can cause issues in the event of a claim.
+However, stating too low a figure can cause problems in the event of a claim.

-• Compare offers: The prices and services of insurers can vary significantly.
+• Compare offers: Prices and benefits vary considerably between insurers.
 A thorough insurance comparison is essential.

-Young drivers under 25 years often pay higher premiums.
-This is due to the statistically higher risk of accidents in this age group.
-Beginners also start in a low SF class, usually SF zero or SF one-half.
-Nevertheless, there is potential for savings.
-One option is the second vehicle rule.
-If parents already have a vehicle insured, the child's motorcycle can be rated more favorably, sometimes even in SF class four.
-Some insurers offer special rates for young drivers.
-The legal performance limitation for new license holders, often at forty-eight horsepower, can also reduce the premium since engine performance is a cost factor.
-A comparison is particularly worthwhile here.
+Young riders under 25 often pay higher premiums.
+This is due to the statistically higher accident risk in this age group.
+New riders also start in a low no-claims class, usually SF 0 or SF 0.5.
+Nevertheless, there is still potential to save.
+One option is the second-vehicle rule.
+If parents already have a vehicle insured, the child’s motorcycle can be placed in a cheaper rating, sometimes even in SF class 4.
+Some insurers offer special tariffs for young riders.
+The statutory power limit for new licence holders, often 48 hp, can also reduce the premium, as engine power is a cost factor.
+Comparing quotes is especially worthwhile here.

 FAQ

-What most affects the cost of my motorcycle insurance?
+What influences the cost of my motorcycle insurance the most?

-The most important factors are your no-claims class (SF Class), the type class of your motorcycle (depending on the model and performance), the regional class of your residence, and the chosen insurance coverage (third-party liability, partial coverage, comprehensive coverage).
+The most important factors are your no-claims discount class (SF class), the type class of your motorcycle (depending on model and performance), the regional class of your place of residence and the cover you choose (third-party liability, partial comprehensive, comprehensive).
 Your age and annual mileage also play a role.

-Is comprehensive insurance always necessary for my motorcycle?
+Is fully comprehensive insurance for my motorbike always necessary?

 No, comprehensive insurance is not always necessary.
-It is particularly recommended for new, expensive, or financed motorcycles.
-For older models with lower value, a partial insurance cover or even just the statutory liability insurance might often suffice.
+It is particularly recommended for new, expensive or financed motorcycles.
+For older models with a lower value, partial comprehensive insurance or even just the statutory third-party liability insurance is often sufficient.

-How can I save on motorcycle insurance as a young driver?
+How can I save on motorcycle insurance as a young rider?

-Young drivers can often save money through their parents' second car insurance by adopting a more favourable no-claims class.
-Additionally, choosing a motorcycle with moderate power (e.g., up to forty-eight horsepower for A2 licence holders) and comparing special young driver rates can help reduce costs.
+Young riders can often save money through their parents’ second-vehicle arrangement by taking over a more favourable no-claims bonus class.
+Choosing a motorbike with moderate performance (e.g. up to 48 hp for A2 licence holders) and comparing specialist young-rider tariffs also help to reduce costs.

-What happens to my no-claims discount after an accident?
+What happens to my no-claims bonus after an accident?

-After a self-inflicted incident that is settled by the insurance company, you are typically downgraded in your no-claims category.
-This results in higher premiums for liability and comprehensive insurance.
-For minor damages, it can be cheaper to pay for them yourself.
+After a claim for which you were at fault and which has been settled by the insurer, you are usually downgraded in your no-claims bonus class.
+This leads to higher premiums for third-party liability and comprehensive insurance.
+For minor claims, it may be cheaper to pay for them yourself.

-With a seasonal registration, you pay vehicle tax and insurance premiums only for the registered period (at least two, maximum of eleven months).
-This saves money and the annual effort of registration and deregistration.
-Outside the season, there is often a contributory-free storage insurance.
+With a seasonal number plate, you only pay vehicle tax and insurance contributions for the registered period (at least two, at most eleven months).
+This saves money and the annual effort of registering and deregistering the vehicle.
+Outside the season, there is often a premium-free lay-up insurance policy.

-As a rule, permanently installed accessories are often automatically insured up to a certain value.
-Riding gear (helmet, suit) is not always covered automatically.
-Some insurers offer additional modules for this or include it in premium tariffs.
-Check the exact conditions of your policy.
+As standard, permanently installed accessories are often covered up to a certain value.
+Riding gear (helmet, suit) is not always automatically covered.
+Some insurers offer optional add-ons for this or include it in premium policies.
+Check the exact terms and conditions of your policy.

 Subscribe to our newsletter